 - Why do you like this animal for a pet? - When did you first become interested in this pet? - How did it feel to share what you know about your favorite pet?

 Where did you find information?

 Here's my favorite pet.

-Explore what you learned Why should the whole family be involved when deciding to get a pet?
+Why should the whole family be involved when deciding to get a pet?

 How can you find more about other pets that interest you?